homelabos/homelabos/docs/index.md

 ### Personal Dashboards

+- [Heimdall](software/heimdall) Heimdall Application Dashboard is a dashboard for all your web applications.
 - [Homedash](software/homedash) - A simple dashboard that allows to monitor and interact with many different services
-- [Heimdall](software/heimdall) Heimdall Application Dashboard is a dashboard for all your web applications.
 - [Organizr](software/organizr) - Access all your HomelabOS services in one easy place.
+- [SUI](software/sui) - A startpage for your server and / or new tab page

 ### Photo and Video Galleries

 - [Digikam](software/digikam) - Professional Photo Management with the Power of Open Source
 - [OwnPhotos](software/ownphotos) Self hosted Google Photos clone.
+- [PhotoPrism](software/photoprism) - Personal Photo Management powered by Go and Google TensorFlow
 - [Piwigo](software/piwigo) - Manage your photo collection
 - [Pixelfed](software/pixelfed) - A free and ethical photo sharing platform, powered by ActivityPub federation.